lee-janice/wikigraph/README.md

 -   [x] Add dark mode
 -   [x] Recenter visualization when graph rerenders
 -   [x] Fix formatting on mobile
--   [ ] Add alternative to context menu on mobile
+-   [x] Add alternative to context menu on mobile
--   [ ] Add link to Wikipedia page on the summaries
+-   [x] Add link to Wikipedia page on the summaries
 -   [ ] Add filters for nodes: keep only incoming nodes, keep only outgoing nodes, keep nodes above a certain size, keep links above a certain size, keep top `n` nodes, etc.
 -   [ ] Add keep selected nodes to context menu
+-   [ ] Notify user when article is not found in the database

+### Longer-term modifications

 -   [ ] Make the physics not so wonky and prone to flying off the screen; something like Neo4j Browser
 -   [ ] If possible, allow user to double click node to expand the links
 -   [ ] If possible, allow user to add nodes to existing graph
 -   [ ] Implement cache for summaries and links
 -   [ ] Add something like Elastic Search to Wikipedia articles
--   [ ] Notify user when article is not found in the database
+-   [ ] Allow user to save/export and load graphs

 ## Build

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed with [Netlify](https://www.netlify.com/).
+The visualization was created with [neovis.js](https://github.com/neo4j-contrib/neovis.js).